tsoding/tula/README.md

 trace Swap { 1_2 2_3 3_4 & }
 ```

-What they actually do is emphasize that the Symbols may contain additional information and enable use with extrating this information through Pattern Matching.
+What they actually do is emphasize that the Symbols may contain additional information and enable use with extrating this information by using Sets and Universal Quantification.

 ## Sets and Universal Quantification